-Petrol and diesel prices were hiked for the fourth consecutive day across the country on Saturday.
+Petrol and diesel prices increased for the fourth consecutive day to touch record high levels across the country.

-Rates have been increased across the country and differ from state to state depending on the incidence of value-added tax.
+Petrol and diesel prices differ from state to state depending on the incidence of value-added tax.

-The rising fuel prices in the country are not going to come down immediately.
-The central government is in talks with several oil-exporting countries on the issue of supply and demand of oils but there is no possibility of immediate relief in prices.
+Meanwhile, the Central government is in talks with several oil-exporting countries on the issue of supply and demand of oils but there is no possibility of immediate relief in prices.

-"As crude oil prices rise internationally, the petroleum ministry has called on the energy ministries of many countries such as Saudi Arabia, Kuwait, UAE, Russia and others," the source told ANI.
+"As crude oil prices rise internationally, the petroleum ministry has called on the energy ministries of many countries such as Saudi Arabia, Kuwait, UAE, Russia and others," said the source.